• Skip to primary navigation

 • Add the melted dark chocolate bit by bit, and mix it in well after each addition

-• Divide the mixture between your glasses and put them in the fridge to set for at least 30 minutes - the glasses I used have a 250ml capacity
+• Divide the mixture between your serving glasses and put them in the fridge to set for at least 30 minutes - the glasses I used have a 250ml capacity

 • Add some raspberries and mint leaves on top to garnish the mousses, and sprinkle icing sugar over the top for an elegant finish